KushParsaniya/bank-management-frontend/README.md

 ### Prerequisites

 - Node.js: Make sure you have Node.js installed on your machine.
 You can download it from [https://nodejs.org/](https://nodejs.org/).
-- You need backend code for this which is in spring boot.You can fork it from here [https://github.com/KushParsaniya/bank-management-backend.git]
+- You need backend code(api) for this which is in spring-boot .
+You can fork repository from here [https://github.com/KushParsaniya/bank-management-backend.git]

 ### Installation